c-edw/finch/README.md

 - Finch still has a fairly primitive user interface.
 It may not exit immediately if it encounters a problem, making unnecessary calls to the Vision API.
 - Finch makes calls in parallel rather than asynchronously.
 This can cause performance issues.
 - It may work intermittently on slow connections.

+#### Why does this (fairly) simple project have so many commits?
+I am constantly rewriting Finch as I learn better practices, sometimes adding new features along the way.